Sunday, March 10, 2019

 Tenom, an interior town gained its prominence when the British Chartered North Borneo Company introduced coffee planting in the late 19th century.
 In the old days, KK and Tenom was linked by the only railway operated by Sabah State Railway.

 Before this recent trip, I was not aware that Ah Miau's mom had at one time operated a sundry shop in Tenom town.
 In those yester-years, a single mom with a strong will and tremendous tenacity chose Tenom, a remote place to earn a living for herself and the family.
-She reminded me of the typical China Chinese who in spite of all odds and challenges decided to leave their home in China and move to one of the Southeast Asian countries to seek a better life.
+She reminded me of the typical China Chinese who in spite of all odds and challenges decided to leave their home in China and moved to one of the Southeast Asian countries to seek a better life.

 It is no wonder that Ah Miau always makes it a point to visit Tenom whenever she returns to Sabah.
 It's her second home after KK in Sabah.